-5. Share of non-renewable energy consumption and production Share of non-renewable energy consumption and non-renewable energy production of investee companies from non-renewable energy sources compared to renewable energy sources, expressed as a percentage of total energy sources 0.306% 0.44% % The portfolio produces renewable energy, electricity generation is exponentially larger than electricity consumed.
+Share of non-renewable energy consumption and production Share of non-renewable energy consumption and non-renewable energy production of investee companies from non-renewable energy sources compared to renewable energy sources, expressed as a percentage of total energy sources 0.380% 0.306% % The portfolio produces renewable energy, electricity generation is exponentially larger than electricity consumed.
 The strategy will continue, options for sourcing renewable import electricity are being explored.
-Energy consumption intensity per high impact climate sector Energy consumption in GWh per million EUR of revenue of investee companies, per high impact climate sector 0 0 GWh per €M Renewable energy is not considered a high impact climate sector.
+Energy consumption intensity per high impact climate sector Energy consumption in GWh per million EUR of revenue of investee companies, per high impact climate sector 0.08 0 GWh per €M This reporting period marks the first year that this indicator is being reported on for the fund's assets, establishing the initial benchmark data for future comparative analysis.
+The introduction of this metric provides valuable insights into the fund's development.
 NA Biodiversity 7.
 Activities negatively affecting biodiversity- sensitive areas Share of investments in investee companies with sites/operations located in or near to biodiversity- sensitive areas where activities of those investee companies negatively affect those areas 0% 0% % The Company undertakes environmental assessments before sites are constructed.
 There is an active biodiversity program in place to improve the performance of sites.
 Biodiveristy improvements will continue as part of the overall ESG strategy.
 Water 8.
 Emissions to water Tonnes of emissions to water generated by investee companies per million EUR invested, expressed as a weighted average 0 0 tonne per €M It's considered best practice to avoid emitting nitrates, phosphates, and pesticides during operations.
 Contractors responsible for operations and maintenance are advised from using harmful chemicals during the module cleaning process.
-NA Waste Hazardous waste and radioactive waste ratio Tonnes of hazardous waste and radioactive waste generated by investee companies per million EUR invested, expressed as a weighted average 0 0 tonne per €M No hazardous wastes were produced during the reporting period.
+NA Waste 9.
+Hazardous waste and radioactive waste ratio Tonnes of hazardous waste and radioactive waste generated by investee companies per million EUR invested, expressed as a weighted average 0 0 tonne per €M No hazardous wastes were produced during the reporting period.
 NA